-Thanks to improvements in wireless technology Bluetooth speakers have fast become the de facto fast and convenient way of listening to music while in your home, and with these cheap Bluetooth speaker deals it doesn’t have to cost you the earth.
+Thanks to improvements in wireless technology Bluetooth speakers have fast become the de facto fast and convenient way of listening to music while in your home, and while that might sound like an expensive proposition these cheap Bluetooth speaker deals it doesn’t have to cost you the earth.

-Once you use one you can immediately see why they’ve become so popular.
+Use one and you'll immediately see why they’ve become so popular.
 Instead of the mess of cables and docks that you normally need to get music playing out of a set of speakers, with a Bluetooth speaker it’s as easy as pairing up your phone, opening your music app of choice, and getting your favorite songs playing.

 Creative Muvo Mini